Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Prevent non-player entities from being able to enter Vethea.
 - Fix Baubles not respecting the Curse of Binding and Vanishing (Bubbles).
 - Fix Omniwand items behaving incorrectly due to being transformed from the Morphing Tool.
+- Fix custom DJ2 logic for Silk Touch on some Underground Biomes ores breaking, and no longer dropping the base block.

 ## Balance Adjustments: